 Our ZenBook 14 UX433 article was one of our most popular reviews here on UltrabookReview.com, which suggests a lot of people were interested in what that had to offer.
 This updated ZenBook UX434 variant is mostly the same laptop, but with a few tweaks, so I’d expect it to become very popular as well in the second part of 2019 and the first half of 2020.

-The ZenBook UX434 is also fairly well priced, especially outside the US where it doesn’t face such a tough competition.
-In the States, it’s on par with other thin and lights with the same specs, like the HP Envy 13, more expensive than the MSI PS42 Prestige and cheaper than the Asus ZenBook S13 UX392, Huawei MateBook X Pro or the Razer Blade Stealth, so it competitively sits somewhere in the middle of the pack.
+The ZenBook UX434 is also fairly well priced, especially outside the US, where it doesn’t face such a tough competition.
+In the States, it’s on par with other thin-and-lights with the same specs, like the HP Envy 13, more expensive than the MSI PS42 Prestige and cheaper than the Asus ZenBook S13 UX392, Huawei MateBook X Pro or the Razer Blade Stealth, so it competitively sits somewhere in the middle of the pack.

 However, quality control issues are something that potential users need to be aware of.
 Looking through the UX433 webstore listings, you’ll find that a fair bit of buyers ran into issues with the screens, coil whine, clickpad, and others.
-With the UX434 being a refined UX433, some of those might also affect to new model, although I sure hope Asus have improved their process given the small differences between the two generations; even so, I would commend you to buy your unit from a store that handles returns and RMA claims smoothly, in the eventuality you get a faulty unit and have to send it back or have it repaired under warranty.
-I’d also advise on buying extended warranty, if available in your region.
+With the UX434 being a refined UX433, some of those might also affect the new model, although I sure hope Asus have improved their process given the small differences between the two generations; even so, I would commend buying your unit from a store that handles returns and RMA claims smoothly, in the eventuality you get a faulty unit and have to send it back or have it repaired under warranty.
+I’d also advise on buying an extended warranty, if available in your region.